jailcode/42core/README.md

 # 42core
-all my 42 core projects will be here
+all my 42 core projects will be herebl fffe fef a4f ah